sauravbanna/PostIt/README.md

 - As a user, I want to be able to upload posts to a community
 - As a user, I want to be able to subscribe to communities and add that community to my list of communities to see the content I want
-- As a user, I want to be able to sort my feed by newest or by which posts have the most likes
 - As a user, I want to be able to customize my profile with a bio
 - As a user, I want to be able to like and comment under posts
-- As a user, I want to be able to save posts I really like to my account to view later
+- As a user, I want to be able to create and add my own communities to PostIt based on my interests
+- As a user, I want to accurately keep track of all the posts I've liked and disliked
+- As a user, I want to be able to view other user's profiles and bios